Machine Zone

-Machine Zone, Inc. (MZ) is an American privately held technology company, founded in 2008 and based in Palo Alto, California.
-The company is best known for its widely advertised freemium mobile MMO strategy games Game of War: Fire Age and Mobile Strike, which have both simultaneously been ranked among the top ten highest-grossing mobile games.
+Machine Zone, Inc. (MZ) is an American technology company founded in 2008 and based in Palo Alto, California.
+It is best known for its widely advertised freemium mobile MMO strategy games Game of War: Fire Age and Mobile Strike, which have both simultaneously been ranked among the top ten highest-grossing mobile games.

+On July 1, 2025, MZ was one of the AppLovin gaming studios sold by the company to Tripledot Studios.

 History

 Origin and first products (2008–2012)

 The company, which was originally called Addmired, was founded in 2008.
 In 2012, Addmired changed its name to Machine Zone, after raising $8 million in funding from Menlo Ventures.
 Gabriel Leydon founded the company with partners Mike Sherrill and current Chief Technology Officer Halbert Nakagawa.
 It was among the participants in Y Combinator's Winter 2008 Accelerator program for startups.

 The company got its start making AddHer and AddHim, a pair of MySpace widgets that TechCrunch called "a Hot or Not-esque social network plugin."
 Addmired later pivoted into the free-to-play game space, releasing 13 games between 2009 and 2012, including the iOS games Original Gangstaz, iMob and iMob 2, and Global War Riot.